Quebec Nordiques: 1980s

+Peter Stastny became the first main star of the Nordiques in the NHL.

-As part of the NHL–WHA merger, the WHA insisted on including all of its surviving Canadian teams, including the Nordiques, among the teams taken into the NHL at the end of the 1978–79 season.
-As a result, the Nordiques entered the NHL along with the Whalers, Oilers, and Jets.
-The Nordiques were placed in the Adams Division of the Prince of Wales Conference.
+As early as 1977, the WHA and NHL had discussions of an NHL–WHA merger that would include all of its surviving Canadian teams, including the Nordiques.
+When it finally occurred at the end of the 1978-79 season, the Nordiques entered the NHL along with the Whalers, Oilers, and Jets.
+The Nordiques were placed in the Adams Division of the Prince of Wales Conference, albeit at a high price.

 Forced to let all but three players go in a 1979 dispersal draft, the Nordiques sank to the bottom of the standings.
 They finished the 1979–80 NHL season with the second-worst record in the league despite the play of promising rookie left winger Michel Goulet.
-An early highlight to the otherwise dreary season came when Real Cloutier became the second NHL player, following Alex Smart, ever to score a hat trick in his first NHL game.
+An early highlight to the otherwise dreary season came when Réal Cloutier became the second NHL player, following Alex Smart, ever to score a hat trick in his first NHL game.

-In August 1980, the Nordiques announced that they signed newly defected brothers Peter and Anton Stastny, members of the Czechoslovak national team, since they drafted Anton in the 1979 entry draft.
+On August 26, 1980, newly-defected brothers Peter and Anton Stastny, members of the Czechoslovak national team, were signed by the Nordiques as part of a lengthy process, which required the work of the Austrian and Canadian governments.
+Previously, the team drafted Anton in the 1979 entry draft.
 Their brother, Marian, would follow and sign with Quebec in the summer of 1981.
 The following season, led by Peter Stastny's 109-point Calder Memorial Trophy-winning performance, the Nordiques made the Stanley Cup playoffs for the first time, but fell in the best-of-five preliminary round in five games to the Philadelphia Flyers.

 Led by Goulet and Peter Stastny, the Nordiques made the playoffs seven years in a row.
 However, due to the playoff structure during most of the 1980s, the Nordiques faced the near-certainty of having to get past either the Montreal Canadiens or Boston Bruins – or both – to make it to the conference finals.
 In 1981–82, despite notching only 82 points in the regular season, they defeated the Canadiens and Bruins, both in winner-take-all games on the road.
 Their Cinderella run ended when they were swept by the defending champion New York Islanders in the conference finals.